Dark matter: Axions

+Annual modulation and directionality

+Despite the null results from major noble liquid and cryogenic experiments, the DAMA/NaI and DAMA/LIBRA collaborations have famously observed an annual modulation in their event rate, which they claim is due to the Earth's motion through the dark matter halo.
+This claim remains in tension with the negative results from the more sensitive experiments (LZ, XENON, SuperCDMS) described above.

+A special case of direct detection involves directional sensitivity, which attempts to correlate WIMP signals with the direction of the Solar System's motion towards Cygnus.
+Directional experiments using low-pressure time projection chambers include DMTPC, DRIFT, CYGNUS, and MIMAC.

-Indirect detection
+Indirect particle detection

 Collage of six cluster collisions with dark matter maps.
 The clusters were observed in a study of how dark matter in clusters of galaxies behaves when the clusters collide.

 Video about the potential gamma-ray detection of dark matter annihilation around supermassive black holes.
 (Duration 0:03:13, also see file description.)

 Indirect detection experiments search for the products of the self-annihilation or decay of dark matter particles in outer space.
 For example, in regions of high dark matter density (e.g., the centre of the Milky Way) two dark matter particles could annihilate to produce gamma rays or Standard Model particle–antiparticle pairs.
 Alternatively, if a dark matter particle is unstable, it could decay into Standard Model (or other) particles.
 These processes could be detected indirectly through an excess of gamma rays, antiprotons or positrons emanating from high density regions in the Milky Way and other galaxies.
 A major difficulty inherent in such searches is that various astrophysical sources can mimic the signal expected from dark matter, and so multiple signals are likely required for a conclusive discovery.

 A few of the dark matter particles passing through the Sun or Earth may scatter off atoms and lose energy.
 Thus dark matter may accumulate at the center of these bodies, increasing the chance of collision/annihilation.
 This could produce a distinctive signal in the form of high-energy neutrinos.
 Such a signal would be strong indirect proof of WIMP dark matter.
 High-energy neutrino telescopes such as AMANDA, IceCube and ANTARES are searching for this signal.
-The detection by LIGO in September 2015 of gravitational waves opens the possibility of observing dark matter in a new way, particularly if it is in the form of primordial black holes.

-Many experimental searches have been undertaken to look for such emission from dark matter annihilation or decay, examples of which follow.
+Many experimental searches have been undertaken to look for such emission from dark matter annihilation or decay, examples of which follow: